 Selling players on the football stock market

-When it comes to selling players on Football Index, you just need to click the sell button.
+When it comes to selling players on Football Index, it's super easy - you just need to click the sell button.
 Clicking 'sell' is a bit like a lay request at a betting exchange - it is not guaranteed as you need to have another trader prepared to take on the Future at that price.

 The sale will not be instant and the price is not guaranteed but traders can set a reserve price (a little like Ebay) and the sale request can be cancelled at any time.